File Formats

 SessionSerializer.tshandles save/load with migration support - Schema version: Currently version 2, with automatic migration from version 1

-- Content: Media references, playback state, annotations, view transform, color adjustments, CDL values, filter settings, 2D transforms, crop, lens distortion, wipe state, layer stack, LUT reference, playlist, notes, version groups, statuses, and node graph topology
+- Serialized state: Media references, playback state, annotations, view transform, color adjustments, CDL values, filter settings, 2D transforms, crop, lens distortion, wipe state, layer stack, LUT reference, playlist, notes, version groups, statuses, node graph topology, and EDL entries

 requiresReload: true, and prompts the user to re-select files when loading